thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 ## Credits

-Thanks to for sharing few references used in this article
+Thanks to the following fellow members for sharing some of the references used in this article

 * [Greg C](https://twitter.com/greg06897)
 * [Clark](https://twitter.com/Clarknt67)